Discretization Invariant Networks for Learning Maps between Neural Fields

-We train \modelnames with 2 and 4 MLP convolutional layers (\modelname-2 and \modelname-4), as well as architecturally equivalent convolutional neural networks (CNNs).
-Each network is trained for 8K iterations with an AdamW optimizer \cite{adamw} and a learning rate of $10^{-3}$. \modelname-4 performs a forward pass on a batch of 48 images in $96 \pm 4$ms on a single NVIDIA RTX 2080 Ti GPU.
-The CNNs sample INRs along the $32 \times 32$ grid while \modelnames generate $1024$ points from a scrambled Sobol sequence.
-We evaluate with top-3 accuracy at the same resolution as well as at higher resolution ($64\times64$ or $4096$ points).
+\paragraph{Training and Evaluation} For each class, we train \modelname on 500 SIRENs \citep{siren} and evaluate on 200 Gaussian Fourier feature networks \citep{randfourfeats}.
+Training and testing on different NF types is not possible for the MLP approach, so it is evaluated on SIREN images instead.
+During training, we augment with noise, horizontal flips, and coordinate perturbations.

-\modelnames somewhat underperform their CNN counterparts (Table \ref{tbl:classify}), and the gap in performance is larger for the deeper models.
-However, they generalize better to higher-resolution images, outperforming the CNNs on images at twice the resolution, with a very small drop in performance.
-We hypothesize that \modelnames maintain stable behavior under such shift because the support of the continuous convolution kernel remains fixed in size, while the discrete convolution shrinks its receptive field relative to the size of the image as the resolution increases.
-Thus the distribution of features may be more consistent in \modelname layers, pointing to an interesting future direction for optimizing \modelname performance.
+Each network is trained for 8K iterations with a learning rate of $10^{-3}$.
+In training, the CNNs sample neural fields along the $32 \times 32$ grid. \modelnames and the non-uniform network sample $1024$ points generated from a scrambled Sobol sequence (QMC discretization).
+We evaluate models with top-1 accuracy at the same resolution as well as at several other resolutions.
+A 4-layer \modelname performs a forward pass on a batch of 48 images in $96 \pm 4$ms on a single NVIDIA RTX 2080 Ti GPU.